ta-david-yu/DYEngine/README.md

 DYEngine is a WIP 2D game engine (with the possibility of 3D rendering).

 ## Modules
-DYEngine is divided into several sub-projects:
+DYEngine is divided into 2 sub-project modules:
 * **DYEngine**: The core of the game engine.
 It includes everything you need to make a code-only game.
-* **DYEditor** (WIP): The main object model of DYEngine is ECS-based and DYEditor provides that.
-For now it's essentially a wrapper around entt.
-* **DYEditor** (WIP): It provides an editor UI on top of DYEngine & DYEditor to edit your worlds & entities.
+* **DYEditor**: It provides the ECS object model using entt & an editor on top of that for editting scenes & entities.
 It comes with a code generation tool for generating type information of user-defined components & systems for editor type registry.
+The module is still in an very early stage.

 ## Environment Setup
 ### Most of the following tools come with CLion as bundles